 As an alternative to expensive supercomputing parallel machines, the Internet has recently become feasible as a computational platform for processing complex computational jobs.
-Several Internet-oriented systems and protocols have been designed to operate on top of this global computation infrastructure; examples include Grid systems [17], [57], the "@home" projects [6], such as SETI [38], Amazon's Mechanical Turk [5], and peer-to-peer computing-P2PC [23], [60].
-Although the potential is great, the use of Internetbased computing is limited by the untrustworthy nature of the platform's components [6], [26], [31].
+Several Internet-oriented systems and protocols have been designed to operate on top of this global computation infrastructure; examples include Grid systems [16, 55], the "@home" projects [5], such as SETI [36], Amazon's Mechanical Turk [4], and peer-to-peer computing-P2PC [22, 58].
+Although the potential is great, the use of Internet-based computing is limited by the untrustworthy nature of the platform's components [5, 25, 30].
 Let us take SETI as an example.
 In SETI, data is distributed for processing to millions of voluntary machines around the world.
 At a conceptual level, in SETI there is a machine, call it the master, that sends jobs, across the Internet, to these computers, call them the workers.
 These workers execute and report back the result of the task computation.
 However, these workers are not trustworthy, and hence might report incorrect results.
-In

-SETI, the master attempts to minimize the impact of these bogus results by assigning the same task to several workers and comparing their outcomes (that is, redundant task allocation is employed [6]), but there are also other methods [14], [36], [59].
+In SETI, the master attempts to minimize the impact of these bogus results by assigning the same task to several workers and comparing their outcomes (that is, redundant task allocation is employed [5]), but there are also other methods [13, 34, 57].

-This problem has recently been studied under two different views: from a "classical" distributed computing view [20], [37], [40], [54] and from a game-theoretic view [21], [60].
+This problem has recently been studied under two different views: from a "classical" distributed computing view [20, 35, 51] and from a game-theoretic view [21, 58].
 Under the first view, the workers are classified as either malicious (Byzantine) or altruistic, based on a predefined behavior.
 The malicious workers have a "bad" behavior which results in reporting an incorrect result to the master.
 This behavior is, for example, due to a hardware or a software error or due to an ill-state of the worker such as being a wrongdoer intentionally.
-Altruistic workers exhibit a "good" behavior, that is, they compute and return the correct task result (called simply "result" throughout the paper).
+Altruistic workers exhibit a "good" behavior, that is, they compute and return the correct task result.
 From the perspective of the master, the altruistic workers are the "correct" ones.
-Under this view, "classical" distributed computing models are defined (e.g., a fixed bound on the probability of a worker being malicious is assumed) and typical malicious-tolerant voting protocols or distributed verification mechanisms are designed.
+Under this view, "classical" distributed computing models are defined (e.g., a fixed bound on the probability of a worker being malicious is assumed) and typical malicious-tolerant voting protocols are designed.